6 Types of Bar Charts and Bar Graphs: A Complete Guide

 |---|---|

-| Data series | Multiple (stacked, normalised to 100%) |
+| Data series | Multiple (stacked, normalized to 100%) |

-| Best for | Proportional / percentage comparisons |
+| Best for | Proportional or percentage comparisons |

-| Business example | Proportion of requirement types (functional/non-functional/constraint) per project |
+| Business example | Proportion of requirement types (functional / non-functional / constraint) per project |

-| Caution | Does not show absolute values.
-Pair with a data table if totals also matter. |
+| Caution | Does not show absolute values, pair with a data table if totals also matter |

 5. Horizontal Bar Chart